PostHog/posthog.com/contents/blog/missing-recordings.md

 We had a couple ideas, but they all had drawbacks.
 The two main ones we considered were:

-1. Measure how often we receive web analytics events outside of a recording.
-The idea is that a user should have a recording if they're sending up other events.
+**1. Measure how often we receive web analytics events outside of a recording** The idea is that a user should have a recording if they're sending up other events.
 The problem is that this doesn't account for cases when recordings are disabled, so the metric would always be < 100%.

-2. Measure how often we've received data for a recording, but it wasn't complete.
-For a recording to be shown to users, it needs to have enough data that we can draw the entire page - we call this a 'full snapshot'.
+**2. Measure how often we've received data for a recording, but it wasn't complete** For a recording to be shown to users, it needs to have enough data that we can draw the entire page - we call this a 'full snapshot'.
 This metric would measure how often we started a recording but didn't send up a full snapshot, so we couldn't render the page for the user.
 Theoretically, this should rarely happen.

 We decided to use the second metric because it would let us strive for 0% missing recordings.
 If you're curious, you can read the conversation that led to this decision in [this GitHub issue](https://github.com/PostHog/posthog/issues/5478).